 Family Services (or other service agency) commences providing services to a child and their family, as a school staff member you can only share information with this agency with the consent of the child's parents (and the child if they are old enough to consent).

 This is because service provision in these circumstances is by voluntary agreement between the family and the service provider.

-Family services are allowed to consult with DHHS Child Protection at any time, if necessary.
+Family Services are allowed to consult with DFFH Child Protection at any time, if necessary.

 Information sharing with school community